 The gut is also home to a nervous system that contains more neurones than the entire spinal cord.
 Scientists realised 100 years ago that bacteria in the gut constantly communicate with neurones in the brain.
 This is how our guts have gained recognition as our second brain.
 This is arguably how the phrase ‘gut feeling’ came into the picture, referring to intuitions triggered by a second brain.[1, 3]

 Curious to find out more about our immune system?
-Head over to our article on boosting immune system health to gain more insights into immune system boosters, including supplements, vitamins and more.
+Head over to our article on boosting immune system health to gain more insights into immune system boosters, including supplements, vitamins, and more.

-What causes an imbalance in gut flora?
+What causes bad gut bacteria?

 What is known so far is that there are factors that continuously influence the composition of gut bacteria.
 These are age, gender and genetic predisposition – but above all, diet.
 You can influence which bacteria colonise your intestine yourself through your food choices.